mnaamani/otr3-em/doc/API.md

 * trust(): string: 'smp' if buddy/fingerprint has been verified by SMP

-## Session()  (formally OTRChannel)
+## otr.Session()

 To setup an OTR conversation with a buddy, create a Session().
 As arguments it takes a User, ConnContext, and a set of parameters for the session.
-Sessions instances are event emitters.
+Session instances are event emitters.

 **Setting up a Session()**

     var session = new otr.Session(alice, BOB, {
-        policy: otr.POLICY("ALWAYS"), //optional policy - default = POLICY("DEFAULT")
+        policy: otr.POLICY("ALWAYS"), //optional policy - default = otr.POLICY("DEFAULT")
         MTU: 5000,          //optional - max fragment size in bytes - default=0,no-fragmentation
         secret: "SECRET",   //secret for SMP authentication.
         secrets: {'question-1':'secret-1',